Survey Finds Nearly Half of Small Businesses Adjusting Strategies

 About the Survey Results:

-According to a new survey from Chase for Business finds that nearly half of small business owners across the nation are changing how they run their businesses in the face of economic challenges.
+According to a new survey from Chase for Business nearly half of small business owners across the nation are changing how they run their businesses in the face of economic challenges.
 Specifically, Chase focused on business owners in six major cities: San Diego, Boston, Seattle, Tampa, Houston, and Chicago.
 In total, the survey included approximately 500 participants from across the country, with 300 additional business owners in these six metros also participating.

 Of the focus cities, business owners in San Diego were far more likely to be making changes to their business given current conditions, with 65% of respondents saying as much.
 On the opposite end, 42% of those in Chicago reported making active adjustments.
 The national average came in at 48%.